ruhtar/anota-ai-technical-challenge/README.md

 - The system uses MongoDB as the database and AWS S3 for storing the catalog JSON.
 - The primary functionalities include creating, updating, associating, and deleting products and categories, as well as managing and publishing catalog changes.

+You can find the challenge repository here: [Anota Aí Backend Challenge](https://github.com/githubanotaai/new-test-backend-nodejs)

 ## Technologies Used

 - **.NET**: Backend framework for developing the API.